PujaBist/intern_projects/README.md

 ##### Actions (CI/CD) – Automate testing, deployment, etc.
 ##### Open Source Community – Millions of public repositories to learn and contribute.

+### Branching permissions ----> Developers can work on other branches, but can’t directly change the main branch; changes must be reviewed first.

 ### Benefits of GitHub
 ##### Central place for code collaboration.
 ##### Free hosting for public repos.
 ##### Integration with tools (Slack, Jira, CI/CD).
 ##### Popular in open-source development.
+### Widely used in open source

 ### GitLab
 #### 📌 Definition